Workflow Platform for all kinds of business process and approvals

 He manages all his work from his inbox and gets started on whatever comes in first—you can hardly blame him.

 A system designed to manage and prioritize design requests solves this.
-It empowers the entire company to manage design requests in one place where everyone can see what they’ve been assigned, track deadlines, priority, and communicate seamlessly with other team members.
+It empowers the entire company to manage design requests in one place where everyone can see what they’ve been assigned, track deadlines, priorities, and communicate seamlessly with other team members.

 You can’t manage anything without a process.

-They may seem like a drag, but processes are the essence of management.
+They may seem like a drag, but processes are the essence of project management.
 A process shows you the steps you have to take to get a task done—based on what it took to get several other similar tasks done.

 Managing design requests forces your entire organization to collaborate with processes that show the steps to take, tips to apply, and generally, guides everyone to get good outcomes without overthinking.